priestd09/corda/docs/source/key-concepts-oracles.rst

 .. topic:: Summary

-   * *Oracles attest to the truth of a specific fact*
+   * *A fact can be included in a transaction as part of a command*
-   * *These facts are included in transactions as commands*
+   * *An oracle is a service that will only sign the transaction if the included fact is true*

-   * *An oracle then signs the transaction to assert the fact is true*
+In many cases, a transaction's contractual validity depends on some external piece of data, such as the current exchange rate.
+However, if we were to let each participant evaluate the transaction's validity based on their own view of the current exchange rate, the contract's execution would be non-deterministic: some signers would consider the transaction valid, while others would consider it invalid.
+As a result, disagreements would arise over the true state of the ledger.

-We can imagine that in some cases, contractual validity may depend on some external piece of data, such as an exchange rate.
-However, contract execution must be deterministic.
-If the contract gave a different view on the contract's validity based on the time of execution or the information source used, disagreements would arise regarding the true state of the ledger.
+Corda addresses this issue using *oracles*.
+Oracles are network services that, upon request, provide commands that encapsulate a specific fact (e.g. the exchange rate at time x) and list the oracle as a required signer.

-Corda addresses this using *oracles*.
-Oracles are network services that, upon request, provide commands encapsulating a specific fact (e.g. the exchange rate at time x).
-The oracle is listed as a required signer on the command they return.
+If a node wishes to use a given fact in a transaction, they request a command asserting this fact from the oracle.
+If the oracle considers the fact to be true, they send back the required command.
+The node then includes the command in their transaction, and the oracle will sign the transaction to assert that the fact is true.

-If a node then wishes to use this fact in their transaction, they include it by way of the command provided by the oracle, who will then be required to sign the transaction to assert that the fact is true.
-If they wish to monetize their services, oracles may decide to only sign a transaction including a fact that they are attesting to for a fee.
+If they wish to monetize their services, oracles can choose to only sign a transaction and attest to the validity of the fact it contains for a fee.

-Transaction tear-offs are used to prevent the oracle from seeing unwanted information about the transaction.
-See :doc:`merkle-trees` for further information.
+Transaction tear-offs are used to prevent the oracle from seeing information about the transaction that is not relevant to them.
+See :doc:`merkle-trees` for further details.